shavark/DIY-SmashB0XX/README.md

 ### Contact Us

 To contact any of the people who are credited in this repo, including Crane, myself, simple, Danny, and Snapple, join the B0XX discord here.
+Find me directly on Discord @zandm7#6078!

 https://discord.gg/6wcEaDU